lledargo/zerobased/README.md

 #### Deno API unit testing

-API tests are performed by deno's built in testing framework. superoak is used to run the app and mock requests. `make deno-tests` will run the tests in a container.
+API tests are performed by deno's built in testing framework. superoak is used to run the app and mock requests. `make deno-tests` will run the tests in a container against a test database container in the same pod.

 #### Angular web client unit testing